 I signed up… and found myself in the 50-54 category despite actually being 49.
 In UCI events, your age category is determined by birth year and not your actual age at the time of the race.
 Now, being the youngest doesn’t give you an immediate advantage.
 If anything, I was now even more pressured not to finish at the back of the pack.

 Moving onto logistics: Bongabon is about three and a half hours from Manila, and a day trip is out of the question (more on this later).
-I reached out to some friends I knew who had also signed up for the race: Cyril and Erin, the cycling couple behind the brand Off-Kilter, and Vic, another riding buddy.
-Vic said they were able to book a room at Kimkamhaze Resort—I had to act fast, though, because race weekend coincided with the Bongabon Onion Festival.
+I reached out to some friends I knew who had also signed up for the race: Cyril and Erin, the cycling couple behind the brand Off-Kilter , and Vic, another riding buddy.
+Vic said they were able to book a room at Kimkamhaze Resort —I had to act fast, though, because race weekend coincided with the Bongabon Onion Festival.

 I messaged the resort and they (thankfully) had one vacant room left.
 I made a deposit without hesitation, and booked a three-day, two-night stay for a reasonable Php 6,000.
 The peace of mind over a no-rush, stress-free race weekend was priceless.

+No smog, no sounds of traffic; just the steady pattern of our breathing and tires rolling on the dirt to keep us company.
 With most logistics out of the way, my focus now turned to the race route—and my equipment.
-A wealth of information was available to me: the race organizers provided data on the route via Komoot.
+A wealth of information was available to me: the race organizers provided data on the route via Komoot .
 Friends had done recon rides and shared information, photos, and videos.
 Rather than being lulled into a false sense of security (or start regretting my YOLO mentality), I decided to focus on the most objective of data sources—the Komoot files, which showed distance, elevation, and even waypoints for the route.
 I cross-referenced these with Google Earth for good measure, and a virtual picture of the course was revealed.

 All in all, I was looking at a total elevation gain of almost 500 m over roughly 85 km.
 Most of the elevation gain happens in the first 10 km.
 Three climbs in total, one of which with a gradient of over 25 percent, lay in wait to make a breakaway possible, or break the spirit of unprepared racers.
 With the research done, a recon ride was in order: I had to see for myself if what they called “The Wall” lived up to its name.

+Recon rides are done to gauge a route’s elevation changes, surface traction, and the difficulty of any technical sections.
 Just over two weeks before race weekend, a monkey wrench was thrown in the plans: I woke up one morning with some chest pain.
 It wasn’t a stabbing sensation; more like constant pressure.
 Something similar happened around 6 years ago—with a numb arm to boot—and while the tests back then were negative, the middle-aged age-grouper in me was taking no chances.
 A teleconsult with my cardiologist had him prescribe a battery of tests for me, as well as medicine for suspected acid reflux.
 He also cautioned against any strenuous physical activity, at least until he gives me the all-clear.

 I won’t bore you with all the test jargon, but suffice to say I was anxious and irritable while waiting for the results.
 My head was filled with questions: Should I give up hope on reviving my racing ‘career’ (as if I ever had one)?
 Would I ever get to taste a Bongabon onion?
 Is it time to sell all my bikes?
 Will I need a stent?